tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/06. Local database settings/geolocation-api-library.md

  "Error of IP Geo API"
 )

-In this case, you have to install the library by your own hand.
+In this case, you have to install [IP Geo API][GitGeoAPI] by your own hand and once deactivate this plugin then activate it again.
 Please find how to do it in the codex "[How can I fix permission troubles?][Permission]".

-### Type of database ###
+### Type of geolocation database ###

-This library provides the functionality of retrieving a country code from an IP address.
-You can get only a country code by default.
+In the location information database downloaded by default, only the IP address and the corresponding country code are stored.
 But when you switch the type of database to another, you will be able to get the city name, coodinates of longitude and latitude.

 Please refer to
 [ip-geo-block-maxmind-zip-ipv4][MaxmindIPv4] and
 [ip-geo-block-maxmind-zip-ipv6][MaxmindIPv6] to know how to change the source of databases.

-### CloudFlare & CloudFront API class library ###
+### CloudFlare & CloudFront API library ###

-If you are a user of [CloudFlare][CloudFlare] or [CloudFront][CloudFront] as a reverse proxy service, you might want to make use of the country code in their special offered environment variables.
+If you are using a reverse proxy or load balancing service provided by [CloudFlare][CloudFlare] or [CloudFront][CloudFront], you can obtain the country code of the access source through special environment variables.

-Yes, you can do that if you install additional API library for those service.
+To use this, it is necessary to install a dedicated API library.
 Please refer to [CloudFlare & CloudFront API class library][APILibrary].

 [IP-Geo-Block]: https://wordpress.org/plugins/ip-geo-block/ "WordPress › IP Geo Block « WordPress Plugins"
 [Maxmind]:      https://www.maxmind.com/ "IP Geolocation and Online Fraud Prevention | MaxMind"